Ronan-H/md5/README.md

  * [Simplification: Using Bytes](#simplification-using-bytes)

 ## Files
 **test_input/**: Test input files.
-Contains 9 different files of different sizes in an attempt to cover as many edge cases as possible.
+Contains 9 different files of different sizes and types in an attempt to cover as many edge cases as possible.

 **resources/**: Resources for use in *overview.md*.
 This directory can be ignored.